ofirsteinherz/realtime-voice-agent/README.md

 ### Bidirectional Communication

-In the `/session` endpoint, OpenAI returns also SDP, that enable hybrid communication:
+In the `/session` endpoint, OpenAI also returns SDP, that enables hybrid communication:

 - Backend: Initial load, tool execution, and Redis storage
 - Backend bypassed: Real-time audio and AI conversations (direct to OpenAI)